wurmlab/wurmlab.github.io/postdoc_phd_positions.md

 ## PhD positions

+We are currently recruiting PhD students using the following schemes:
+ * Deadline 2024-01-31 [QMUL BAME PhD studentship](https://www.qmul.ac.uk/scholarships/items/uk-bame-phd-studentships-1.html) - for those from an underrepresented group in research: "Black, Asian and other Minority Ethnic".
+This covers UK stipend and "UK home fees" to the university.
+It does not cover international fees.
+Please get in touch with me so I can support your application.
+ * Open as of 2023-11-15 until filled.
+We have a [joint PhD studentship](https://www.nhm.ac.uk/our-science/study/postgraduate/phd-opportunities/projects/meiofaunal-molecular-systematics.html) with Chris Laumer at the NHM.
+Includes cool flatworms, transcriptome skimming and nanopores.
+ * Open CONACYT PhD studentship for those from Mexico - on "Genomic innovations in the superorganismal evolution"
+ * Open CSC China scolarship - apply by 2023-01-31.

-**2022-08-30: We have an open "UK-fees" PhD position.
+~~2022-08-30: We have an open "UK-fees" PhD position.
 Apply by 2022-09-15 with a CV and cover letter.
 This covers UK stipend and "UK home fees" to the university.
-It does not cover international fees.**
+It does not cover international fees.~~

 ---